ucfopen/Materia-Docs/_administrators/ubuntu-apache-install-guide.md

 You'll need some widgets!
 Widget packages will be available for download or manually built from source if you have access to one.

 You can install widgets from the command line or from the Admin interface.
+Learn more about [installing widgets](installing-widgets.html).